 "We know that for companies to do well in Florida, they have to have lower taxes, less regulation and less litigation," Scott said.
 "We know that their customers expect that or they will never be able to compete."

-An available pool of skilled labor, many idled by the shutdown of NASA's space shuttle program last year, also was a draw, added Spulak.
+An available pool of skilled labour, many idled by the shutdown of NASA's space shuttle programme last year, also was a draw, added Spulak.